evansnyamekye/challenge/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I want to thank the management of Pichi Finance for this great opportunity.
-I thank Pichi Finance for this great chance to join fellow developer.
+I thank Pichi Finance for the chance to join fellow developers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>